Essential items you must have for driving in Spain

 • Water and Snacks: Important for long trips or unexpected delays.

-• Snow Chains or Winter Tires: Required in certain areas during winter, especially in mountainous or snowy regions.
+• Snow Chains or Winter Tires: These are required in certain areas during winter, especially in mountainous or snowy regions.

 • Road Maps or Navigation Devices: Useful for finding alternative routes, especially in areas with poor mobile network coverage.